samicpp/web-java/README.md

 uses GraalVM JDK24 and has not been tested anywhere else

 ## Polyglot
-This server supports executing JavaScript and Python code.
+This webserver supports executing JavaScript and Python code.
-note: you cannot freely pass some values around as that may trigger a thread access violation

 ## TODO
 - [x] serve files